Luc Nilis: International career

-Nilis played 56 times for the Belgium national team, scoring 10 times.
+Nilis played 56 times for the Belgium national team, scoring ten times.
 A prolific goalscorer with his clubs, he scored his first goal for Belgium only on his 24th cap (a 9–0 win against Zambia).

 Nilis played in the FIFA World Cups in 1994 and 1998.
-Qualification for the latter was sealed with Nilis' goals in each leg of Belgium's playoff against the Irish Republic.
+Qualification for the latter was sealed with Nilis' goals in each leg of Belgium's playoff against the Republic of Ireland.
 Nilis dropped out of international football after the 1998 Finals, reportedly in response to an "unhealthy atmosphere within the squad and their lack of achievement".
 However, with control of the Belgian national side having changed, Nilis returned to the international fold in November 1999, in time for Euro 2000, co-hosted by his birth-country Belgium and the Netherlands.

 Coaching career

-After his playing career Beringen-Heusden-Zolder were his next port of call, becoming technical director in 2005, not long before the club's liquidation after financial difficulties.
-Nilis took a job with PSV, first as a scout and then training the club's forwards.
-In January 2011, Nilis became assistant manager with Turkish club Kasımpaşa S.K., followed by another assistant manager stint with Gençlerbirliği S.K., also in Turkey.
-In April 2015 he was re-hired by PSV as a striker coach.
+After his playing career ended, Beringen-Heusden-Zolder were his next port of call, becoming technical director in 2005, not long before the club's liquidation after financial difficulties.
+Nilis took a job with PSV, first as a scout, and then training the club's forwards.
+In January 2011, Nilis became assistant manager with Turkish club Kasımpaşa, followed by another assistant manager stint with Gençlerbirliği S.K., also in Turkey.
+In April 2015, he was re-hired by PSV as a striker coach.

 In August 2021, Nilis became the head coach of Belgian Division 2 club Belisia Bilzen, which had been founded earlier that year from a merger between Spouwen-Mopertingen and Bilzerse Waltwilder.
 It was his first assignment as head coach.
 In the round of 16 of the Belgian Cup, Belisia were drawn against Gent.
 At the end of October 2021, they lost that cup match 4–0.
-In addition to his position as manager of Belisia Bilzen, Nilis was also hired as striker trainer at the Talent Academy of KRC Genk on 10 March 2022.
+In addition to his position as manager of Belisia Bilzen, Nilis was also hired as striker coach at the Talent Academy of KRC Genk on 10 March 2022.

+In 2023, he was appointed striker coach of Patro Eisden.

 Personal life

 Nilis's father, Roger (1938–2011), played as a professional footballer in Belgium in the 1960s.
+His son Arne was a youth player for Genk and PSV Eindhoven but was unable to pursue a professional career, mainly due to injuries and a gambling addiction.